Rotzbua/reverse_engineering_weatherstation_conrad/README.md

 In the list you can see, that there is no bidirectional relation.
 There are `4` and `5` which result in `7`.
 I did not figure out how they calculate the checksum.
 Maybe they have a bug in the calculation of the checksum.

+## Data Samples

+Used data for urh can be found in folder [weatherstation_recorded_signals/](weatherstation_recorded_signals/).
+First value is temperature followed by humidiy and wind direction.
+All recorded signals are already truncated to one signal of a transmission to save space and make is easier to interpret.

+Some additional recorded data without interpretation can be found in [datasamples.txt](datasamples.txt).

 ## Useful References

 Other protocols